Gene Anderson (actress): Career

 Born in London, Anderson was trained as an actress at the Royal Central School of Speech and Drama (then known as the Central School of Dramatic Art).
 She made her film debut in the small role of June Maple in Guy Hamilton's 1953 drama film The Intruder.
 Her first larger screen role came later that year in the supporting role of Renee Wexford in the crime film Flannelfoot.
 Her first leading part in a film was as Pamela in 1954's Tale of Three Women.
 This was followed by the role of Connie Miller in The Long Haul (1957) in which she portrayed the wife of Victor Mature's character Harry Miller, and the part of Nurse Ruth Worth in the British war film Yangtse Incident: The Story of H.M.S.
 Amethyst (1957).
 She later portrayed Zena in The Shakedown (1959) and May in the 1961 British disaster film The Day the Earth Caught Fire.
 Her final film roles was as Jean Tredgar in Lance Comfort's drama The Break.

 Anderson was a main cast member of the 1950s British television drama The Crime of the Century, portraying the role of Clare Pinnock.
-She portrayed the lead roles of Stella in the 1956 television film Tearaway and Maria in Colin Morris's 1957 television film Italian Love Story; both made for BBC Television.
+She portrayed the lead roles of Stella in the 1956 television film Tearaway and Maria in Colin Morris's 1957 television film Italian Love Story; both produced for BBC Television.
 In 1959 she portrayed Brenda Carpenter in the television series A Mask for Alexis.
 In 1961 she starred in the episode "The Money Makers" for the British anthology series Armchair Mystery Theatre.
 She performed the role of Miss Mathieson in the BBC's 1964 television adaptation of N. C. Hunter's A Day by the Sea.
 In 1965 she starred as Livia in a television adaptation of Thomas Middleton's 1657 play Women Beware Women for Granada Television's Play of the Week.
 She appeared as a guest actress in several British serials in the 1950s and 1960s, including Z-Cars and Maigret among others.